alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 ###### Creating an Alexa Client in Cognito

 1. Sign in to the [AWS Cognito console](https://console.aws.amazon.com/cognito).
 Choose **Manage User Pools** and then select **webAppAuth** pool.
 This is the user pool which was created for you in Lab 1.
-2. From the **General settings** menu, choose **App Clients** to set up applications that will connect to your Amazon Cognito user pool.
+2. From the **General settings** menu, choose **App clients** to set up applications that will connect to your Amazon Cognito user pool.
 3. Choose **Add another app client**, and provide the App client name.
 In this example, I have chosen “Alexa.”
 4. Update the **Refresh token expiration** to 3650 days, maximum allowed time such that refresh token won’t expire.
 Leave the rest of the options set to default and choose **Create App Client** to generate the client record for Alexa to use.
 This process creates an app client ID and a secret.